-This species is native to South Africa (Northern Cape), where it grows in cracks on quartzite cliffs at elevations between 1,300 and 2,600 feet (400 and 800 m) above sea level.
+This species is native to South Africa (Northern Cape).
+It occurs in cracks on quartzite cliffs at elevations between 1,300 and 2,600 feet (400 and 800 m) above sea level.

 Tylecodon longipes is a dwarf, highly branched succulent that slowly grows up to 1.2 inches (3 cm) tall and up to 8 inches (20 cm) in diameter, forming dense mats.
-Branches are short, up to 0.8 inches (2 cm) in diameter, with cracked silver-grey bark leaving the green tissue exposed.
-It bears 1 to 4 leaves per branch.
-The leaves are green covered with glandular hairs, lance- to spatula-shaped, rarely somewhat channeled, with a short petiole, up to 1.4 inches (3.5 cm) long, and up to 0.8 inches (2 cm) wide.
+Branches are short, up to 0.8 inches (2 cm) in diameter, with cracked silver-grey bark exposing the green tissue.
+The plant bears 1 to 4 leaves per branch.
+The leaves are green and covered with glandular hairs.
+They are lance-shaped to spatula-shaped, rarely somewhat channeled, up to 1.4 inches (3.5 cm) long and up to 0.8 inches (2 cm) wide, and with a short petiole.
 Flowers are erect, green with white petals, cylindrical to funnel-shaped, up to 0.6 inches (1.5 cm) long, and appear on up to 0.8 inches (2 cm) long stalks in mid-summer.
 The leaves are dry at flowering.

 The specific epithet "longipes (LON-juh-peez)" is a Latin adjective meaning "long-footed" or "long-legged" and refers to the length of the petiole compared with the blade of the smallest leaves.

 How to Grow and Care for Tylecodon longipes

 Light: This succulent can survive direct sunlight exposure without problems, but it will grow beautifully in partial shade.